Also called atrial flutter (AFL), it is an abnormal heart rhythm, similar to atrial fibrillation, the most common.

 Risks in the treatment:

-In an acute context with pending hemodynamic collapse, follow the algorithms of advanced cardiac life support (ACLS) for adults to control atrial fibrillation and flutter.
-Consider immediate electrical cardioversion for patients who are hemodynamically unstable.
+In an acute context with pending hemodynamic collapse, follow advanced cardiac life support (ACLS) algorithms for adults to control atrial fibrillation and flutter.
+Consider immediate electrical cardioversion for hemodynamically unstable patients.

 The main difference between atrial fibrillation and atrial flutter is that most cases of atrial flutter can be cured with radiofrequency ablation (RFA).